selim-haspolat/CodeFixer/README.md

 # CodeFixer

 ## About
 This project aims to create a forum app.
-That provides users to find their questions answers .
+That provides users to find their questions and answers .

 ## Live
 https://code-fixer.vercel.app/